Astrophysical Reaction Rates for Charged-Particle Induced Reactions on Proton-Rich Nuclides: Comparison to calculations with different treatment of nuclear properties

 It is obvious that the new choice of the optical $\alpha$+nucleus potential has the largest impact, affecting all reactions with an $\alpha$ particle in either the entrance or the exit channel.
 This can be clearly seen in Figure \ref{fig:comp_alphapot} -- comparing calculations with the previously used $\alpha$+nucleus optical potential (McF \cite{1966NucPh..84..177M}) and the recent ATOMKI-V2 potential \cite{MOHR2021101453} -- but is also the major reason for the difference between NON-SMOKER and SMARAGD values for such reactions seen in Figures \ref{fig:comp_proton} and \ref{fig:comp_alpha}.
 In Figures \ref{fig:comp_alpha} and \ref{fig:comp_alphapot} it is also interesting to see that the changes are more pronounced for the heavier nuclides whereas moderate to no changes are seen for the lower part of the investigated mass range.
 Two effects are contributing to this result.
 First, the Coulomb barriers are increasing towards the heavier mass range, amplifying the difference between the two optical potentials.
 Second, the impact of the $\alpha$ width reduces when moving to the proton-rich side in the lower mass range due to the decrease of the proton width, as can be seen in Figure~\ref{fig:domi_alpha}.
 As a side note it should be remembered that the ATOMKI-V2 potential was derived by analysis of scattering and reaction data in the lower mass range and it is conceivable that it may need an adjustment for the upper mass range.

-Figure~\ref{fig:comp_protpot} shows the impact of the different choice of optical proton+nucleus potential.
-It is evident that the impact is much smaller than the one of the changed $\alpha$+nucleus potential but nevertheless the modification was necessary to obtain better agreement with experimental reaction cross sections.
+Figure~\ref{fig:comp_protpot} shows the impact of different choices of the optical proton+nucleus potential.
+It is evident that the impact is much smaller than the one of the changed $\alpha$+nucleus potential but nevertheless the modification was necessary to obtain better agreement with experimental reaction cross sections \cite{2008PhRvL.101s1101K,2009PhRvC..80c5801R,2010JPhCS.202a2013R} (see also Section~\ref{sec:implementation}).
+As shown in Figure~\ref{fig:exp_proton}, the modified potential also fares well in comparison to the data of Refs.~\cite{2017PhRvC..96c5806K,2024PhRvC.110a5803H,2025PhRvL.134n2701D} which were not available when the modification was suggested originally.

 Finally, Figures \ref{fig:comp_noexc_alpha} and \ref{fig:comp_noexc_proton} compare rates obtained with and without the inclusion of discrete experimental levels above the ground state.
 The theoretical level density was applied above the g.s. or the last included experimental level, respectively.
 The moderate change underlines the validity of the level density description.
 Closer to the driplines the difference seems larger but for such nuclides, although only few experimental states with unambiguously assigned spin and parity values were used there, it cannot be ruled out that the included level scheme is incomplete even up to the cutoff energy $E_\mathrm{last}^\mathrm{x}$.